blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 - 1600 AD: Dutch revolt, and all the hipsters moved to Amsterdam
 - Amsterdam also decided to pillage stuff
 - England, Amsterdam and France tried to get to India through North America
-	- No, but they found Beavers?
+	- They couldn't find a way but they found Beavers, and Beaver skin was very marketable.
 - Dutch stole the spice trade
 - 1640 AD: All the Sugar was made in Brazil.
 Dutch stole it.
 - Spain, France, Dutch and England exploited the Caribbean and started slavery by importing people from Africa